flyingmachine/brave-clojure-web/content/java.md

 As you can see, the file defines a class named `main`.
 It belongs to the package `clojure` and defines a `public static main` method, and the JVM is completely happy to use it as an entry point.
 Seen this way, Clojure is a JVM program just like any other.

 This isn't meant to be an in-depth Java tutorial, but I hope that it helps clear up what's meant when programmers talk about Clojure "running on the JVM" or being a "hosted" language.
 In the next section, you'll be treated to more clearings up as you learn how to use Java libraries within your Clojure project.

 # Java Interop

 One of Rich Hickey's design goals for Clojure was to create a *practical* language, and for that reason Clojure was designed to make it straightforward for you to interact with Java classes and objects.
-That way, you can make use both of Java's extensive native functionality and its enormous ecosystem.
+That way, you can make use both Java's extensive native functionality and its enormous ecosystem.
 The ability to use Java classes, objects, and methods is called *Java Interop*.
 In this section, you'll learn how to use Clojure' interop syntax, how to